FantomeBeignet/ceten_tv/README.md

 - `EMAIL` should be the email address of the administrator of the server, used for Let's Encrypt
 - `CERT_RESOLVER` should be the name of the certificate resolver used by Traefik (letsencrypt is recommended)

+The client requires the following environment variables:

+- `GOOGLE_CLIENT_ID` should be the Google OAuth client ID
+- `GOOGLE_CLIENT_SECRET` should be the Google OAuth client secret
+- `AUTH_SECRET` should be a secret used to sign the authentication cookies.
+You can generate one with `openssl rand -hex 32`
+- `NEXTAUTH_URL` should be the URL of the server, with the protocol (e.g. `https://raspberry-cafet.telecomnancy.univ-lorraine.fr`)
+- `USER_WHITELIST` should be a semicolon-separated list of Google account IDs that can access the admin interface

 To make the automated calendar image generator work, you should put the `credentials.json` and `token.json` files from the Google Cloud Platform in the `calendar/config` folder.

 ## Usage